 Producer Stuart Cohen recalled: “the original idea in the Palmer transformation was for him to break free from the sofa and run full tilt while standing up the rec room wall to his left, continue halfway across the ceiling and then drop down in front of Windows.
 A great unexpected idea, if it could be made to happen quickly.
-Universal happened to own a camera centrifuge, smaller than the one shown above, but operating in much the same way.
+Universal happened to own a camera centrifuge […].
 It was large drum with the set built inside that could rotate 360 degrees with the camera platform locked down (its use may be best seen in 2001 with the stewardess walking on the ceiling).
 The original plan was to replicate the right half of the rec room set in the drum and have a stuntman in Palmer guise do a flat-out run while rapidly moving the cylinder 180 degrees, leaving the camera crew upside down but the stuntman standing upright on the ceiling.”

 Budget limitations, however, quickly became obvious.
 “We loved this idea and were dedicated to its execution well after it became impractical — it took a crew of 20 to operate and light the drum, plus the cost of the set, upside down hazard pay for the camera crew,” Cohen continues.
 “I think because it was a real movie moment, one you seldom get a chance to try.
 With financial reality finally setting in, we met on the rec room set to map out a less expensive alternative, and what could be cheaper than a stuntman falling into frame and landing on a mattress covered with a thin layer of painted balsa wood?
 I proudly contributed the foot stomp that motivated Palmer’s leap to the ceiling, and a sequence was born.”